sirius1242/sirius1242.github.io/_posts/2018-07-21-Tools_under_linux.md

 ### [Blender](https://www.blender.org/)

-Blender is a powerful 3D modeling software in linux.
-It can establish the 3D model, and then render a photo by the camera tool, or you can also make an animation, it even have the function of video editing.
-It approve multiple formats, like obj, dae and others.
-It have many functions, so it may a little hard to learn, if you are new to 3D modeling, you can watch teaching videos in youtube, it may amaze you.
+Blender is a powerful 3D modeling software in Linux.
+It can establish the 3D model, and then render a photo by the camera tool, or you can also make an animation, it even has the function of video editing.
+It approves multiple formats, like OBJ, DAE and others.
+It has many functions, so it may a little hard to learn, if you are new to 3D modeling, you can watch teaching videos in YouTube, it may amaze you.

 ![blender]({{ "/assets/blender-shot.png" | absolute_url }})